MrBlinky/Arduboy-Python-Utilities/readme.md

 Erases the application/sketch startup page to keep the bootloader mode active indefinitely.
 This solves problematic (time sensitive) uploads using Arduino IDE.

-## Flashcart writer
+## Flash cart writer

-Writes a binary flash image to a flash cart connected to (a modified) Arduboy with expansion connector
+Writes a binary flash image to a flash cart connected to (a modified) Arduboy with expansion connector (Cathy3K v1.3 bootloader required).